koleaby4/dom-designs/README.md

 ## Dom Designs' business goal

 The main target we are trying to achieve by developing website for Dom Designs<br>
-is to increasing online presence in order to increase customer base<br>
+is to increase online presence in order to increase customer base<br>
 and provide information about their business to potential customers.

 ## Customers' needs

-Company's website should allow potential customers, who are considering to involve interior designers into their projects, to:
+Company's website should allow potential customers, who consider involving interior designers into their projects, to:
    1. Find the company's website online
    2. Find out about range of services offered by Dom Designs and compare them with competitors
    3. See photos of completed projects